Tuesday, September 30, 2003

 Who is responsible for that outrageous advertisement above?
 I might have called him a drunken, old ratbag, but we're certainly missing Ed's flashes of organisational ability around here.

 Rumours of a merger with the much bigger Brent Cross Bugle sent Herald shares soaring when the schlock market opened today.
 Shares in the Brent Cross Bugle recovered slightly after vehement denials were issued by founder, Muzzy "Poorboy" Pirbhai.
-The Herald's "colourful" founder Eddie "Red" Woodward was unavailable for comment.
+The Herald's "colourful" founder Edmondo "Red" Woodward was unavailable for comment.

 Tuesday, September 02, 2003